ERC-8126 - AI Agent Verification

 Motivation

-As AI agents become increasingly prevalent in blockchain ecosystems, users need standardised ways to verify their authenticity and trustworthiness.
+As AI agents become increasingly prevalent in blockchain ecosystems, users need standardized ways to verify their authenticity and trustworthiness.
 Current solutions are fragmented, with no unified standard for agent registration or verification.
 This ERC addresses these challenges by providing:

-6. Quantum-Resistant Future: Optional Quantum Cryptography Verification (QCV) provides future-proof encryption
+4. Quantum-Resistant Future: Optional Quantum Cryptography Verification (QCV) provides future-proof encryption

 Term Definition